quanted/qed_kube/README.md

 ### Kubectl

 \[Kubernetes command line tool details to be added soon\]

 ### QED Kubernetes

 Kubernetes offers many different design patterns for orchestrating containers.
 For simplicity and scalability, we will employ the single-container-per-pod design.
 What this means is that each docker container will be placed in it’s own Deployment.
 In kubernetes a Deployment describes a desired state where ReplicaSets and Pods are defined.

 In terms of docker-compose, a Deployment can be used to specify a docker-compose service, it’s image and build context, desired quantity of containers (Pods).
-Containers that are accessed from external processes also require a Service, which specifies how the Deployment can be accessed, external and internal ports.
+Containers that are accessed from an external process, or Deployment in this case, also require a Service, which specifies how the Deployment can be accessed, ports and target ports.

-With this in mind, the structure for QED in kubernetes could take several forms but the following is the design for current development.
+With this in mind, the structure for QED in kubernetes could take several forms but the following setup is the design for current development.

 #### Kubernetes QED Files

 *   Nginx
-    *   qed-nginx-service.yml (defines access using port 80 and 443)
+    *   qed-nginx-service.yml (defines access using port 80, 443, and 7777)
     *   qed-nginx-deployment.yml (defines container)
-        *   hostPath volume for certs
+        *   hostPath volume for certs and static files
 *   Django
+    *   qed-django-service.yml (defines access to port 8080)
     *   qed-django-deployment.yml (defines container)
-        *   hostPath volumes for static\_qed and templates\_qed
+        *   hostPath volumes for secrets, collected_static, temp_config, static_qed and templates_qed
     *   qed-django-persistentVolumeClaim.yml (for accessing persistent database files)
 *   Flask
+    *   qed-flask-service.yml (defines access to port 8080)
     *   qed-flask-deployment.yml (defines container)
-        *   hostPath volumes for sam and qed-basins data
+        *   hostPath volumes for collected_static, sam and qed-basins data
     *   qed-flask-persistentVolumeClaim.yml (for accessing persistent database files)
 *   Celery
     *   qed-celery-deployment.yml (defines container)
-        *   hostPath volumes for sam and qed-basins data
+        *   hostPath volumes for collected_static, sam and qed-basins data
     *   qed-celery-persistentVolumeClaim.yml (for accessing persistent database files)
+*   Celery
+    *   celery-flower-service.yml (defines access to port 5555)
+    *   celery-flower-deployment.yml (defines container)
-*   NodeJS
+*   CTS-NodeJS (Not tested)
+    *   cts-nodejs-service.yml (defines access to port 4000)
-    *   qed-nodesj-deployment.yml (defines container)
+    *   cts-nodesj-deployment.yml (defines container)
-*   CTS-Celery
+*   CTS-Manager (Not tested)
-    *   qed-cts-celery-deployment.yml (defines container)
+    *   cts-manager-deployment.yml (defines container)
-*   CTS-Worker
+*   CTS-Worker (Not tested)
-    *   qed-cts-worker-deployment.yml (defines container)
+    *   cts-worker-deployment.yml (defines container)
 *   Redis
+    *   redis-service.yml (defines access to port 6379)
-    *   qed-redis-deployment.yml (defines container)
+    *   redis-deployment.yml (defines container)
-    *   qed-redis-persistentVolumeClaim.yml
+    *   redis-persistentVolumeClaim.yml
 *   MongoDB
+    *   mongodb-service.yml (defines access to port 27017)
-    *   qed-mongodb-deployment.yml (defines container)
+    *   mongodb-statefulset.yml (defines container)
-    *   qed-mongodb-persistentVolumeClaim.yml
+    *   mongodb-persistentVolumeClaim.yml
-*   Dotnetcore
+*   HMS
+    *   hms-dotnetcore-service.yml (defines access to port 80)
     *   hms-dotnetcore-deployment.yml (defines container)
-        *   hostPath volume for App\_Data and database files
+        *   hostPath volume for App_Data and database files
 *   Dask-Scheduler
+    *   dask-scheduler-service.yml (defines access to port 8786 and 8787)
-    *   qed-dask-scheduler-deployment.yml (defines container)
+    *   dask-scheduler-deployment.yml (defines container)
 *   Dask-Worker
     *   qed-dask-worker-deployment.yml (defines container)
-        *   hostPath volume for /src/qed
+        *   hostPath volume for qed
-*   Tomcat
+*   Tomcat (not tested)
+    *   qed-tomcat-service.yml (defines access to port 80:8080)
     *   qed-tomcat-deployment.yml (defines container)
         *   hostPath volumes for secrets, license and webapp data
-    *   qed-tomcat-service.yml
-*   PostgreSQL
+*   Postgres
+    *   postgres-service.yml (defines access to port 5432)
-    *   qed-postgresql-deployment.yml (defines container)
+    *   postgres-statefulset.yml (defines container)
-    *   qed-postgresql-persistentVolumeClaim.yml
+    *   postgres-persistentVolumeClaim.yml
 *   Volumes
     *   qed-django-persistentVolume.yml (persistentVolume)
     *   qed-flask-persistentVolume.yml (persistentVolume)
     *   qed-celery-persistentVolume.yml (persistentVolume)
-    *   qed-redis-persistentVolume.yml (persistentVolume)
+    *   redis-persistentVolume.yml (persistentVolume)
-    *   qed-mongodb-persistentVolume.yml (persistentVolume)
+    *   mongodb-persistentVolume.yml (persistentVolume)
-    *   qed-postgresql-persistentVolume.yml (persistentVolume)
+    *   postgres-persistentVolume.yml (persistentVolume)

-Summary:

-        14 Deployments

-        2 Services

-        6 PersistentVolumeClaims

-        6 PersistentVolumes

 #### Docker Builds
 | Deployment | Docker Image | Build Status |